aRav3n/personal-site/README.md

 ├──README.md
 └──vite.config.js
 ```

+## Future Improvement Ideas

+- Add page for work experience
+- Add section or page for technologies
+- Add page for open source contributions

 [^1]: Where the README.md file is located
 [^2]: You are free to install all the dev dependencies on a single line instead of breaking them up like this.
 I've found that breaking them up is more reliable with slower internet connections.